jspsych/jspsych-contrib/packages/plugin-rok/docs/jspsych-rok.md

 We would appreciate it if you cited this paper when you use the plugin:

-<b>Strittmatter, Y., Spitzer, M., & Kiesel, A. (2021, July 12).
+**Strittmatter, Y., Spitzer, M., & Kiesel, A. (2021, July 12).
 A Random-Object-Kinematogram Plugin for Web-Based Research: Implementing Oriented Objects Enables Varying Coherence Levels and Stimulus Congruency Levels.
-DOI: [10.31234/osf.io/hmq4u]</b>
+DOI: [10.31234/osf.io/hmq4u]**

 ## Parameters